How To Quit Smoking: 7 Tips To Overcoming The Addiction

 Quitting smoking isn’t easy, but the benefits of stopping the habit are tremendous.
 Even if you have been smoking for years, it’s never too late to stop, and in this article, you will learn how you can start taking back your life from your addiction to smoking and living a happier, healthier, and smoke-free lifestyle.

 There is a good chance that you were aware of the dangers of smoking before you picked it up, and health reasons are by far the most common reason why people choose to stop.
-Smoking is the leading preventable cause of disease and death in the United States, and it’s most likely similar in other parts of the world as well.
+If you are wondering: "is nicotine bad for you?" just know that smoking is the leading preventable cause of disease and death in the United States, and it’s most likely similar in other parts of the world as well.

 Smoking tobacco tends to be associated with lung cancer; however, it is actually connected to many different cancers such as the throat, mouth, esophagus, stomach, and colon, to name a few.
 Nonetheless, health concerns with smoking do not end at cancers – it also increases the risk of cardiovascular and lung diseases, such as emphysema, which is chronic and incurable.